madewokherd/ALttPDoorRandomizer/README.md

 - In Crossed OW Tile Swap, there are some interesting bunny water-walk situations that can occur, these are mean to be out-of-logic but beware of logic bugs around this area.

 ### Known bugs:
-- In Mixed OW Tile Swap, Smith and Stumpy have issues when their tiles are swapped.
-Progression cannot be found on them when these tiles are swapped
+- ~~In Mixed OW Tile Swap, Smith and Stumpy have issues when their tiles are swapped.
+Progression cannot be found on them when these tiles are swapped~~ (Fixed in 0.1.6.4)
 - Screens that loop on itself and also have free-standing items, the sprites are duplicated and can cause item duplication
 - When OWG are performed to enter mega-tile screens (large OW screens), there is a small chance that an incorrect VRAM reference value causes the map graphics to offset in increments of 16 pixels